June 2014 - Postdoctoral fellows learn to conduct education research

 May 2013 - Your Other Mothers

 Roberta and Kathy Hirsh-Pasek started blogging for Psychology Today under the byline "Your Other Mothers: The Real Skinny on Science-Based Parenting."
 In this blog, they aim to step out of the halls of Ivy (as has now become somewhat of their tradition) to bring you the latest and most trusted research findings.
 The goal is not to tell you what to do, but to invite you into their world in a way that is accessible and usable.
-They want to share some of the evidence-based tidbits and offer some of the interpretation of the findings that are generated and reported on in the news.
+They want to share some evidence-based tidbits and interpret research findings reported in the news.
 Check out their first post!

 April 2013 - Dr. Golinkoff addressed the American Academy of Audiology